REGISTRATION GUIDE

 Annual Assessment

 Like all competent person schemes, NAPIT requires an annual assessment to maintain your registration.
-The annual assessment is carried out by a NAPIT assessor and focuses on work completed since the last assessment.
+It is carried out by a NAPIT assessor and focuses on work completed since the last visit: a sample of your certificates is checked for completeness and accuracy, your qualifications, insurance and instrument calibrations are confirmed as current, and the assessor may visit a recent job site.
+Technical questions on current regulations and testing procedures are part of it.

-• Recommended inspection interval (Reg 644.4): Every EIC must record the recommended interval between initial verification and the first periodic inspection.
-Assessors specifically check this field is completed, as it is a legal requirement under BS 7671:2018+A4:2026.
+• Recommended inspection interval (Reg 644.4).
+Every EIC must record the recommendation for the interval between initial verification and the first periodic inspection.
+BS 7671 states this in mandatory terms, and a blank field is the single easiest thing for an assessor to spot.

-• SPD and AFDD fields (Appendix 6, A4:2026): The A4:2026 amendment updated the Appendix 6 model forms to include dedicated fields for recording surge protective device (SPD) and arc fault detection device (AFDD) details.
-Certificates issued since the amendment should include these fields where such devices are installed.
+• SPD and AFDD details (Appendix 6).
+A4:2026 added fields to the model forms and the guidance for recipients specifically for recording the details of surge protective devices and arc fault detection devices.
+Certificates issued since the amendment should populate them where such devices are installed.

-If the assessor identifies any non-conformances, you will receive a corrective action report with specific issues to address and a deadline for resolution.
-Minor issues are common and are usually resolved quickly.
-Serious or persistent non-compliance can result in enhanced monitoring, additional assessment visits, or ultimately suspension or withdrawal of registration.
+If the assessor identifies non-conformances you receive a corrective action report with specific issues and a deadline.
+Minor issues are common and usually resolved quickly.
+Serious or persistent non-compliance can lead to enhanced monitoring, additional assessment visits, or ultimately suspension or withdrawal of registration.

 Building Control Notification